Asle Gronna

-Asle Jorgenson Gronna (December 10, 1858 – May 4, 1922) was an American politician who served in the House of Representatives and Senate from North Dakota, and one of the six to vote against the United States declaration of war leading to the First World War.
+Asle Jorgenson Gronna (December 10, 1858 – May 4, 1922) was an American politician who served in the House of Representatives and Senate from North Dakota.
+He was one of six senators to vote against the United States declaration of war leading to the First World War.

 Biography

 Gronna was born in Elkader, Clayton County, Iowa, of Norwegian ancestry, and was raised in Houston County, Minnesota.
 He attended the public schools of Houston County and Caledonia Academy.
 After graduating, he obtained his qualification as a school teacher and taught in Wilmington, Minnesota.

 In 1879, Gronna moved to the Dakota Territory, where he farmed, taught school, and was active in several business ventures.
 He served as president of Lakota, North Dakota's village and president of Lakota's board of education.
 A Republican, he was elected to the Dakota Territorial House of Representatives in 1889.